Forest & Environment Department

 The people of Sikkim are environmentally aware for conservation of its natural resources and sustainable use of forest resources that is why the tree cover outside forest (TOF) has also increased as per the State of Forest Report 2017 published by Forest Survey of India, Ministry of Environment, Forest and Climate Change, Government of India.
 However, the forest cover of the State has gone down slightly as per 2017 ISFR, the main reason behind decline in forest cover is due to diversion of forest land for non-forestry purposes like establishment of hydropower projects, construction of border roads for defense purpose, rural connectivity roads for economic up-liftment of rural masses.
 These activities are in the interest of nation and sovereignty of the country and cannot be ignored.
 In all such diversion of forest land for non-forestry purposes, compensatory afforestation is mandatory and the fund for afforestation is levied and realized from the user agency (ies) for afforestation on double the forest land diverted for non-forestry purpose to restore the blank and degraded forests and to compensate the loss of forest land used for developmental activities (non-forestry purposes).

-Forest, Environment & Wildlife Management Department has been implementing various schemes and programmes both Centrally Sponsored Schemes/Central Sector Schemes and State Funded Schemes for protection and conservation of forests, restoration of biodiversity and environment amelioration.
+Forest and Environment Department has been implementing various schemes and programmes both Centrally Sponsored Schemes/Central Sector Schemes and State Funded Schemes for protection and conservation of forests, restoration of biodiversity and environment amelioration.
 Department has also initiated climate change mitigation measures which is a big challenge of this hour.